-Inside and outside sales can often be perceived as complete opposites.
-According to InsideSales.com research report on the State of Sales in the United States and EMEA, field sales made up 71.2% of the sales force, while inside sales made up only 28.8% of the sales force in 2017.
-The situation is rapidly changing though, as the sales models are blending and the differences between the two become less and less noticeable.
-This article is intended to explain what each term means and how to tell the difference between the two:
+Inside vs outside sales can often be perceived as complete opposites.
+According to the InsideSales.com research report on the State of Sales in the United States and EMEA, field sales made up 71.2% of the sales force, while inside sales made up only 28.8% of the sales force in 2017.

+However, depending on your business model and product, one sales model might be more suitable than the other.
+This article is intended to explain what each term means and how to tell the difference between inside sales vs. outside sales.

-, while the outside salesperson has to employ an arsenal of equipment to move the sale forward.
-From presentation devices and software to on-site training materials, making a sale in the field requires a wider range of tools which are not always intuitive and easy to carry around.
+Both outside and inside sales professionals use CRM as their main operating tool.
+Inside sales reps also use online telephony and video conferencing, while the outside salesperson has to employ an arsenal of equipment to move the sale forward.
+From presentation devices and software to on-site training materials, making a sale in the field requires a wider range of tools that are not always intuitive and easy to carry around.

 On the other hand, inside sales reps only need a desk and a working computer to do their jobs.
-The cost per acquisition is lower for the inside sales rep since they can reach a coveted balance of expenses and efficiency if they use the right mix tools and strategies.
+The cost per acquisition is lower for the inside sales rep since they can reach a coveted balance of expenses and efficiency if they use the right mix of tools and strategies.

-and easy data retrieval help inside reps connect with hundreds of prospects and still ensure personalized approach.
+It’s easy for an inside rep to manage multiple interactions at once.
+Such CRM features like email automation and easy data retrieval help inside reps connect with hundreds of prospects and still ensure a personalized approach.

 Outside sales are restricted by the abilities of one person.
 One outside sales rep can only pitch one client at a time.
 If an outside sales rep isn’t paying enough attention to a client, they risk losing the deal, that’s why outside reps try to focus on one project or client at a time.

 There is more pressure on the outside sales reps to maintain outward appearance.
 They also tend to be more articulate and expressive as their gestures and facial expressions are part of their sales arsenal.
-In their work outside sales professionals can also rely on the product because sometimes, showing a great product is enough to make a sale and no other skills are necessary.
+In their work, outside sales professionals can also rely on the product because sometimes, showing a great product is enough to make a sale and no other skills are necessary.

 Inside sales reps, on the other hand, mostly operate with their voice.
-They usually have a harder time explaining product’s benefits as they can’t show the physical product to the prospect.
+They usually have a harder time explaining product benefits as they can’t show the physical product to the prospect.
 Inside sales reps also enjoy more support from their peers.
 They can bounce ideas off each other and learn new skills.
 Outside sales reps are usually doing work alone and rely heavily on self-development.

-Inside sales reps are usually good at lead generation, while outside sales reps are great at closing the deals.
+Inside sales reps are usually good at lead generation, while outside sales reps are great at closing deals.
 Unfortunately, many companies expect their sales reps to do both - lead generation and closing, which isn’t very effective.

 The chosen sales method affects how well you can predict the revenue.
-It’s a commonly accepted knowledge that the more leads you can generate, the more revenue you will get.
+It’s commonly accepted knowledge that the more leads you can generate, the more revenue you will get.
 With outside sales, it’s harder to predict revenue as the reps work with one client at a time and have to use people skills which are hard to quantify.